Financial Conflict of Interest in Research Committee (FCOIRC)

 When

-The principal investigator must submit projects and proposals to the GCO prior to submitting to a funding agency or starting an industry sponsored clinical research study.
+The principal investigator must submit the sponsored project to the GCO prior to submitting to a funding agency.
 Refer to Does My Project Need to be Submitted to the GCO? for more information.

 How